-ANNEX A

-CERTIFICATE OF AMENDMENT TO

-AMENDED AND RESTATED

-CERTIFICATE OF INCORPORATION
+ANNEX A CERTIFICATE OF AMENDMENT TO AMENDED AND RESTATED CERTIFICATE OF INCORPORATION OF iROBOT CORPORATION

-OF

-iRobot Corporation (the "Corporation"), a corporation organized and existing under and by virtue of the General Corporation Law of the State of Delaware (the "DGCL"), does hereby certify:

-- 1. Pursuant to Section 242 of the DGCL, this Certificate of Amendment to Amended and Restated Certificate of Incorporation (this "Amendment") amends the provisions of the Amended and Restated Certificate of Incorporation of the Corporation (the "Certificate"). - 2.
-This Amendment has been approved and duly adopted by the Corporation's Board of Directors and stockholders in accordance with the provisions of Section 242 of the DGCL. - 3.
-The Certificate is hereby amended as follows: - A. In Article VI, Section 5, the phrase "holders of 75% or more" is hereby deleted and replaced with the word "majority". - B. Article VIII, Section 2 is hereby amended and restated in its entirety to read as set forth below:
+1. Pursuant to Section 242 of the DGCL, this Certificate of Amendment to Amended and Restated Certificate of Incorporation (this "Amendment") amends the provisions of the Amended and Restated Certificate of Incorporation of the Corporation (the "Certificate").

+2. This Amendment has been approved and duly adopted by the Corporation's Board of Directors and stockholders in accordance with the provisions of Section 242 of the DGCL.

+3. The Certificate is hereby amended as follows:

+A. In Article VI, Section 5, the phrase "holders of 75% or more" is hereby deleted and replaced with the word "majority".

+B. Article VIII, Section 2 is hereby amended and restated in its entirety to read as set forth below: